ethtri/SnapCase_App/docs/PROJECT_MANAGEMENT.md

 ---

+### UX Reference Discipline - December 2025
+- Keep UX prompts focused on a single bundle: the relevant `Snapcase-Flow-Mockups/...` screen(s) plus the must-do list in `docs/Responsive_Blueprint.md` (Mockup-vs-Reality table).
+Do not fan out to multiple UX docs unless a blocker requires it; if you add another source, call out why.

+### Preflight Snippet (copy/paste into prompts)
+- Path: `C:\Repos\SnapCase_App` (no OneDrive); branch `task/SprintNN-TaskXX-<slug>`.
+- Stop if `git status` isn't clean.
+If dirty: restore `Snapcase-Flow-Mockups/*` from `origin/main`, delete or stash stray diagnostics/unrelated files, rerun `git status`.
+- Treat `Snapcase-Flow-Mockups/*` as read-only; restore any deletions before editing.
+- Run `git worktree list` (max 3) + `git status`; halt if another worktree is dirty or if rebase/merge is in progress.
+- Keep diagnostics tidy: save only the final captures in `Images/diagnostics/` or clean them before exit.

+---

 ## 10. Getting Started Checklist for PM Agents
 1. **Read `PROGRESS.md`** ‚Äî capture the latest dated entry (sprint goal, blockers, running tasks).
 2. **Review the Sprint Plan** ‚Äî within `PROGRESS.md` (‚ÄúCurrent Sprint‚Äù) plus any linked docs (e.g., Sprint02 prompts).